-- 1. Identifying key local subject matter experts to establish a local network of qualified Rotarians, program participants, and alumni available to assist clubs and districts to better plan service projects and design global grants - 2.
-Promoting greater awareness of resources and strategies for project planning and implementation - 3.
-Establishing direct lines of communication and accountability for all types of international service, with a special emphasis on improving global grant applications, and the development of partnerships between international Rotary clubs and districts - 4.
-Conferring and cooperating with leaders from across the district to identify and promote resources for improved projects and grants.
+- 1. Identifying key local subject matter experts to establish a local network of qualified Rotarians, program participants, and alumni available to assist clubs and districts to better plan International Service projects and design global grants - 2.
+Promoting greater awareness of resources and strategies for International Service project planning. - 3.
+Establishing direct lines of communication and accountability for all types of international service applications, and the development of partnerships between international Rotary clubs and districts - 4.
+Conferring and cooperating with leaders from across the district to identify and promote resources for improving International Service projects.
 These leaders include but are not limited to the following district committees: the Rotary Foundation, grants subcommittee, community service, vocational service, and alumni. - 5.
-Collaborating with district Rotaract Representatives, Rotarian Action Groups, the TRF cadre of technical advisers, and other experts interested in assisting with global grant applications.
+Collaborating with district Rotaract Representatives, Rotarian Action Groups, the TRF cadre of technical advisers, and other experts interested in assisting with International Service Projects.